If the IRS charged you a penalty during COVID, you might be entitled to a refund. But you need to file a protective claim before July 10, 2026.

 Trust fund recovery penalties Weak/Unclear

-If you have questions about the ruling or need help filing a protective claim, let us know.
+If you have questions about the ruling or need help filing a protective claim, let us know by July 2.